Alanaktion/alanaktion.github.io/_posts/2016-02-11-arch-setup.md

 ### Partition setup

 I've always found graphical tools much easier to use when working with disk partitions on linux, so I used the [Gparted live CD](gparted.org/download.php) to configure my partitions.
 I used a `msdos` partition table with a single data partition, plus a 2 GB swap partition at the end of the disk.
 What you use is up to you, but this guide assumes a single partition with an `msdos` table.
+Note that the current version of the Gparted live CD won't boot properly on VirtualBox without EFI enabled.

 ### Start installation